Jordan Chariton: Flint Water Crisis

 Chariton has made over 18 trips to Flint to investigate and report on the Flint Water Crisis.
 His reports have appeared in the Detroit Metro Times, TheHill.com, and popular YouTube news channel Breaking Points.

 In 2020 and 2021, in a publishing collaboration with VICE News, The Intercept, and The Guardian, Chariton's Status Coup broke four significant investigative stories on the Flint water cover-up in those outlets.
 One of those stories, which Status Coup's Chariton and Dize co-published with The Intercept and Detroit Metro Times, revealed top officials' part of ex-Michigan Governor Rick Snyder's administration had their phones "wiped clean" shortly before the launch of the Flint water criminal investigation.
 In response to the story, Congressional House Oversight Committee Chairman Rep. Carolyn Maloney issued a statement condemning Governor Snyder for his "choice to put money over the lives of the children in Flint."
 Sources with the Congressional Oversight committee told Status Coup News it would be investigating the potential destruction of evidence by top Snyder administration officials revealed in the story.
 Chariton and Status Coup's Flint water investigative reporting has led to Chariton appearing on Flint native Michael Moore's "Rumble" podcast twice along with other high-profile media appearances.

 On April 16, 2020, evidence of corruption and a cover-up in the Flint Water Crisis by former Michigan Governor Rick Snyder and his “fixer” Rich Baird was exposed in an article published by Vice News.
 The article was written by Jordan Chariton and Jenn Dize, the co-founders of Status Coup, with photos by Brittany Greeson.
 The responses from Michigan state authorities denied that a deadline was approaching, and said that criminal prosecutions would follow.

-In January 2021, there were charges brought against nine officials, including former Governor Snyder.
+In January 2021, charges were brought against nine officials, including former Governor Snyder.
 Chariton was interviewed by Detroit television station WDIV Local 4, on their Flashpoint program.

+In January 2022, Chariton and longtime Detroit reporter Charlie LeDuff revealed that, in 2019, Democratic attorney general Dana Nessel stopped pursuing credible racketeering (RICO) charges against some people behind the apparent Flint water bond deal financial fraud that the Republican AG Bill Schuette's team had investigated.

+Chariton's book on the water crisis, We the Poisoned: Exposing the Flint Water Crisis Cover Up and the Poisoning of 100,000 Americans (ISBN 978-1-5381-9424-9) ships in August 2024, timed with the 10th anniversary of the start of the crisis.
+The book's introduction is by high-profile environmental activist and lawyer Erin Brockovich.